raspu/Highlightr/README.md

 Highlightr is an iOS & OSX syntax highlighter built with Swift.
 It uses [highlight.js](https://highlightjs.org/) as it core, supports [152 languages and comes with 72 styles](https://highlightjs.org/static/demo/).

-Takes your lame string with code and returns an NSAttributtedString with proper syntax highlighting.
+Takes your lame string with code and returns a NSAttributtedString with proper syntax highlighting.

 The current version is under development but is functional.